Civil Procedure

 Your final grade for the term will be based on the assigned Click & Learn lessons (20%) and a final exam (80%):

-- The final exam (closed-book/closed-note) will consist of essay and short-answer questions.
+You may work on the Click & Learn lessons at your own pace and may redo them as many times as you like, as long as you complete them all by the December 1 due date.
+Your grade will be based on your highest score for each lesson. - The final exam (closed-book/closed-note) will consist of essay and short-answer questions.
 You will take the final exam at the Law School during the Fall Term exam period (date & time TBA).
+Sample questions from past exams are posted on the course website.

 Attendance